psychemedia/middle-english-romances/sir-amadace.md

 He eowd not say hom nay.

-" And yeit he wroght more lyle a fok:
+"And yeit he wroght more lyle a fok:

 He clad mo men ayeyns the Yole